notslang/slang.cx/content/aligning-operators.md

 A programmer shouldn't need to spend time thinking about any of these rules, or their effects on code readability.
 Determining how to correctly format their code is an additional cognitive burden that distracts from more important things like ensuring that code works properly.
 In short: we have more important things to worry about.

 ### Maintenance
-Also, editing a single line in a block of aligned statements can require all the other statements to be realigned.
+Editing a single line in a block of aligned statements can require all the other statements to be realigned.
 A programmer shouldn't need to spend time maintaining alignment as code is changed.
 This _can_ be automated with in-editor tools, but ensuring that those tools are used consistently, by all collaborators, is an unnecessary burden and a waste of time.

 In addition, depending upon these alignment tools (especially ones that are integrated with a particular editor) can cause problems when doing mass-renames of identifiers or when using tools that a particular alignment tool isn't integrated with.
 This is because you would either need to manually run the tool on every file that was changed, or the tool would need to be advanced enough to watch for changed files, and run constantly in the background.